There may not be another teenager who loves martial arts more than Christian “The Warrior” Lee (8-1).

 The 19-year-old featherweight contender trains daily at his family’s Hawaii-based United MMA, spends countless hours honing his skills, and regularly travels to Singapore’s Evolve MMA to study under world champions.

-Even in his spare time, he prefers analyzing bout videos to going to concerts or almost any other leisure activity typical for youths his age.
-He is incredibly dedicated to, and obsessed with, his thriving career.
+Even in his spare time, he prefers analyzing videos of bouts to going to concerts, or almost any other leisure activity typical for youths his age.
+He is incredibly dedicated, and is practically obsessed with his thriving career.

 “I found my passion.
 Waking up at 5am in the morning to go for a run is not taxing for me, because I know why I am doing it, and I love what I am doing.
 I do not consider it work, because I love doing it,” he explains.

 “About 90 percent of the time, I am just watching matches.
 It is what I do all day long.
 I watch as many bouts as I can, and I study people’s techniques.
 People always ask me what I do outside of competition, but in my down time, I am still trying to absorb as much martial arts as I can.”

 A Family Tradition

 Lee has been completely immersed in martial arts culture ever since he could walk.
 Together with his eldest sister, ONE Women’s Atomweight World Champion Angela, they first began their training as toddlers.